- 1 Purpose

 A person employed by the University and whose conditions of employment are covered by the USQ Enterprise Agreement and includes persons employed on a continuing, fixed term or casual basis.
 Employees also include senior Employees whose conditions of employment are covered by a written agreement or contract with the University....moreA person employed by the University and whose conditions of employment are covered by the USQ Enterprise Agreement and includes persons employed on a continuing, fixed term or casual basis.
 Employees also include senior Employees whose conditions of employment are covered by a written agreement or contract with the University.

 The term 'University' or 'USQ' means the University of Southern Queensland....moreThe term 'University' or 'USQ' means the University of Southern Queensland.

 Definitions that relate to this policy only

 Includes all grounds, infrastructure, and buildings across all of the University's land and property holdings.

-Includes land, vehicles, expertise or labour with a real value not less than $500,000.
+Includes land, vehicles, expertise or labour with a real value.